contactandyc/another-c-library/2_timing.md

 test_timer: test_timer.c file2.c
 ```

 This change is helpful because it says that the test_timer block should run if any of the files have changed.
 Now that test_timer is made up of two files, we should list both files.
-Internally, make simply looks at the time stamp of test_timer and of test_timer.c and file2.c.
-If test_timer.c or file2.c has a time stamp that is greater than test_timer (or test_timer doesn't exist), then the block will be run again.
+Internally, make simply looks at the time stamp of test_timer and test_timer.c and file2.c.
+If test_timer.c or file2.c has a timestamp that is greater than test_timer (or test_timer doesn't exist), then the block will be run again.

 ## Splitting up your code into multiple files part 2

 This section's code is found in <i>illustrations/2_timing/6_timer</i>

 It is generally a good idea to make each file or group of files self-contained.
 In the last section, we didn't notice errors when running make, but we did when trying to build test_reverse.
-The errors didn't occur because prior to including file2.c we had already included stdio.h and sys/time.h.
-In general, you want to include your custom code first as this will present the error earlier.
+The errors didn't occur because before including file2.c we had already included stdio.h and sys/time.h.
+In general, you want to include your custom code first, as this will present the error earlier.
 We should make the following change to test_timer.c

 ```c
 #include <stdio.h>